Going Rogue

 For Corbett, it’s quite simple: “I think cooking is an opportunity to create, explore, experiment, and express yourself.”

-The Rogue Brussel Sprout is online at www.theroguebrusselsprout.com and on Instagram at #theroguebrusselsprout.
+The Rogue Brussel Sprout is online at www.theroguebrusselsprout.com and on Instagram at @theroguebrusselsprout.

 Leave a Reply